jdesalle/linfo2142_project/report.rst

 After a discussion with François Michel and Maxime Piraux, it looks as if it's a bug in pcap2qlog itself.

-This issue has been fixed 30 mins before this deadline (thanks to a patch from François Michel).
-So we will use pcap2qlog for the final deadline.
+Thanks to a patch from (François Michel), this issue was fixed and we were able to use QUIClog.

 5.2) Download files over http3
 ------------------------------